 Who we are

-We are a collaborative research project coordinated out of the Department of International Development at the University of Oxford led at present by our Interim Director, Professor Diego Sánchez-Ancochea.
+We are a collaborative research project coordinated out of the Department of International Development at the University of Oxford led by our Director, Professor Andy McKay.
 You can get a full overview of our country teams, our research partners, our advisors and our funders.

 This video describes the unique nature of the Young Lives study, its legacy, and what this means for children across the world.